 After the successful completion of pre-licensure coursework and RN exams, APNI students begin doctoral coursework and follow the program of study for their selected focal area.

-Students choose between two advanced practice tracks of study in primary care nurse practitioner or advanced community public health nursing.
+Students choose between two advanced practice tracks of study to become either a nurse practitioner or advanced community public health nurse.

 The Advanced Community Public Health Nursing track prepares nurses to collaborate with communities and organizations to design and implement health care programs and provide population based health care.